 Tort reform is not a new issue the Missouri General Assembly has attempted to tackle.
 For the past several years legislation on the topic has been debated, but nothing has crossed the finish line.
-In fact, this was the first time that a tort reform bill has been perfected in the Senate.

 During the 2018 legislative session, the House passed a bill that made it to the Senate’s informal calendar.
 The Senate has their own version, which was brought up for debate on the floor several times but never came to a perfection vote.

 “I would very much like to see us get this done this year,” said Sen. Scott Sifton.
 He had a whole host of reasons for wanting to address the issue this year, including the recent Missouri Supreme Court opinion on joinder and venue.